AlexRmlt/ethicbot-rasa/data/nlu.md

 - Thats all for now
 - In this case there would not arise any consequences
 - That were all possible options
+- No I don't have a name for them
+- Thats all
+- No
+- It would not have any consequences for anybody else
+- There no other consequences
+- I don't think so
+- /deny

 ## intent:deontology
+- /deontology
 - /deontology
 - /deontology
 - /deontology